microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/02-UnitTesting.md

     3. Clone project in VS Code

     4. Make sure your Azure ML workspace is configured for the project.
-Hint: Either using system variables in Azure DevOps or by adding details in configuration/config.json file
+Hint: Either using pipeline variables in Azure DevOps or by adding details in configuration/config.json file

 2. Write a Python snippet to validate that AdventureWorks data is indeed downloaded and extracted into Data folder.
+Do a preview of file count in the data folder.
+Additionally, you could also pick a csv file visualize the data.

 ## Learning resources